-Neuropathic pain can be difficult to treat, but cannabis does kill the pain.
+Neuropathic pain can be difficult to treat, but cannabis does kill my pain.

 Around 2 years ago I started a new job and within the first hour, I was hit by a vehicle.
 It ran over my foot, causing three broken bones, deep tissue injuries, and permanent nerve damage in multiple areas.
 It also snapped some muscle that eventually healed into a quarter sized knot in my arch .